 Land Grant Jurisdiction Clause

-Derived from Article IX of the Articles of Confederation, the Framers included the Land Grant Jurisdiction Clause along with the Citizen-State Diversity Clause in order to promote “peace and harmony” among the states by providing, as Justice Joseph Story described, an impartial federal tribunal in matters where “a state tribunal might not stand indifferent in a controversy where the claims of its own sovereign were in conflict with those of another sovereign.”
+Derived from Article IX of the Articles of Confederation, the Land Grant Jurisdiction Clause was included with the Citizen-State Diversity Clause in order to promote “peace and harmony” among the states.
+The clauses provide, as Justice Joseph Story put it, an impartial federal tribunal in matters where “a state tribunal might not stand indifferent in a controversy where the claims of its own sovereign were in conflict with those of another sovereign.”
 Town of Pawlet v.
 Clark (1815).

 The Framers were mindful of the possibility of serious disputes over the western lands among the states and between citizens of the several states and of the same state.
 It was the same concern that had led to the predecessor clause in the Articles of Confederation.
 Maryland refused to ratify the Articles of Confederation until 1781— four years after the Continental Congress had approved the document—because of conflicting land claims.
 Maryland’s primary concern was that Virginia would be able to dominate the national congress should it prevail in its extensive claim to all the lands west “to the South Sea,” as conveyed in its initial royal charter.
 Moreover, several other states—Massachusetts, Connecticut, North Carolina, South Carolina, and Georgia—had similar, overlapping claims, derived from their own royal charters, and New York, as “suzerain of the Iroquois Indians,” also laid claim to vast expanses of land west of the Delaware River.
 These conflicting claims threatened to embroil the states in a series of border disputes that were significant enough to place the new union itself at risk.